20041540MichaelKelly/kargo-test/README.md

 - **Next.js**: To explore new frameworks beyond Vite for building React applications.

 ### Styling
-- **Material UI**: Previously used in multiple React projects for college assignments.
+- **Material UI**: Previously used in multiple React projects for college assignments and thats why I chose to use just SCSS to learn this new style.
 - **SCSS**: Chosen to gain experience with SCSS and due to the project specifications.
 This project involved thorough research and learning of SCSS, and I look forward to using it more extensively in future projects.

 ### Component Development